matteocontrini/PlainHttp/README.md

 - Supports any HTTP method
 - Per-request timeout with a custom `HttpRequestTimeoutException`
 - Per-request proxy with transparent pooling
-- Automatic serialization of objects to `JSON`/`XML`/URL encoded
+- Automatic serialization of objects to `JSON`/`XML`/URL-encoded
 - (no deserialization support)
 - Download a file to disk
 - Set a response encoding
 - Option to disable automatic reading of the response body
-- Automatically enabled decompression of GZIP and DEFLATE responses
+- Automatically enabled decompression of responses (all algorithms supported by .NET, i.e. gzip, DEFLATE, and Brotli)
 - Allows to mock requests for unit testing
 - Heavily used in production by [@botfactoryit](https://github.com/botfactoryit/) to send 4 million requests *per day*